-Believe it or not, I noticed that every time the offense got a first down, the chain crew on the sideline always established the new first-down spot by making a quick visual observation of the ball’s position on the field — even though most of the time they were at least 80 feet away.
+Believe it or not, every time the offense got a first down, the chain crew on the sideline always established the new first-down spot by making a quick visual observation of the ball’s position on the field — even though most of the time they were at least 80 feet away.

 In other words, the chain crew was merely “eyeballing” it.
 Yep.
 The entire process is completely arbitrary, which makes the usual pomp and circumstance that accompanies critical third- and fourth-down measurements in American football pure overkill, if not an outright sham.
 I know.

-Even so, the chain crew is still vital to the game because it provides the football officials on the field with the means to make decisions — even though the data they provide is not quite 100% accurate.
+That being said, the chain crew is still important because it provides field officials with the means to make decisions — even though the info they provide isn’t 100% accurate.

 I know what you’re thinking: So what’s this have to do with personal finance?
 Plenty.

 Unfortunately, a lot of folks who recognize the importance of managing their personal finances often refuse to make critical financial decisions or implement good personal finance practices because they’re perfectionists.

-For instance, I’ve talked to plenty of folks who never got around to implementing a budget because they had no idea how much money they should allocate to their individual discretionary and non-discretionary expenses.
+For instance, I know plenty of folks who never got around to implementing a budget because they had no idea how much money they should allocate to their individual discretionary and non-discretionary expenses.
 I’ve also spoken with people who delayed making contributions to their 401(k) plans because they couldn’t decide what percentage of their income to commit for retirement, or feared they were going to “incorrectly” allocate their fund mix between stocks and bonds.

 Armchair psychologists call that “paralysis by analysis” — and it can be costly.
 For example, failing to contribute $3600 into a 401(k) for just a single year leaves $10,605 of pretax earnings on the table, assuming a constant 4% return over 35 years.

 When it comes to managing our money, perfectionism is usually the enemy of good enough — and often counterproductive too.